mannb986/Winning-Jeopardy/README.md

 The dataset is named jeopardy.csv, and contains 20000 rows from the beginning of a full dataset of Jeopardy questions.

-As you can see, each row in the dataset represents a single question on a single episode of Jeopardy.
+Each row in the dataset represents a single question on a single episode of Jeopardy.
 Here are explanations of each column:

 * Show Number -- the Jeopardy episode number of the show this question was in.
 * Air Date -- the date the episode aired.